constantcontact/jenkins_pipeline_builder/README.md

 ### Basic usage

-Create all your Job description files in a folder (Ex.: ./pipeline).
+Create all your Job description files in a folder (e.g.: ./pipeline).
 Follow the Job/View/Project DSL.
 Try to extract the reusable values out of jobs into the project.

 Put the right information about the location of your Jenkins server and the appropriate credentials